ScaledMarkets/dabl/README.md

 For an example
 of accessing the object model, see the [piper project](https://github.com/Scaled-Markets/piper).
 Piper is a build system based on DABL.
+The [behavioral test suite](/ScaledMarkets/dabl/tree/master/test) also illustrates how to access the AST.

 # Compiler Design